 visit to Swayambhunath.

-Stupa of Swayambhunath epitomizes Buddhism for Buddhist sect almost 6 years ago
+Stupa of Swayambhunath epitomizes Buddhism for Buddhist sect about 6 years ago

 The best way to get around is to go by foot.
 Most of the interesting sites are concentrated around Boudanath